franciscop/fetch/readme-old.md

 > These docs refer to the REQUEST body, for the RESPONSE body see the [**Output docs**](#output).

-The `body` can be a string, a plain object|array, a FormData instance, a ReadableStream, a SubmitEvent or a HTMLFormElement.
-If it's a plain array or object, it'll be stringified and the header `application/json` will be added:
+The `body` can be a string, a plain object|array or a FormData instance.
+If it's an array or object, it'll be stringified and the header `application/json` will be added.
+Otherwise it'll be sent as plain text:

 ```js
 import api from "api";